OjasRane/Singular-Value-Decomposition/web_app/README.md

 - Control the number of projection dashed lines to visualize the orthogonal distance to the principal axes.

 Features:
-- Loads pre-computed SVD assets ([color.npz](file:///home/ojas/Python-Projects/Singular-Value-Decomposition/web_app/assets/color.npz) and [grayscale.npz](file:///home/ojas/Python-Projects/Singular-Value-Decomposition/web_app/assets/grayscale.npz)) for the sample image, avoiding SVD recalculations on every page rerun/reload.
+- Uses `@st.cache_resource` to load pre-computed SVD assets (`color.svd` and `grayscale.svd`) once per session, avoiding redundant SVD recalculations on every page rerun/reload.
 - Interactive controls for real-time parameter tuning.
 - Visual feedback on compression quality and PCA projections.